BackslashStudio/sextant/doc/api.md

 fig->savefig("plot.svg");
 ```

-The format comes from the extension; anything else throws. **No window is
-required for either** — both work headless, and SVG needs no OpenGL context at
-all, so it runs on a server with no display.
+The format comes from the extension; anything else throws. **No window is required for either** — both work headless, and SVG needs no OpenGL context at all, so it runs on a server with no display.

-- **PNG** is supersampled and box-filtered, so it matches the window exactly.
+- **PNG** is supersampled and box-filtered, so it matches the figure size exactly.
 Control it with `FigureOptions::supersample` (default 2, max 4, 1 to disable).
 Cost is quadratic: 2 means four times the fragments.
 - **SVG** is vector and resolution-independent, so `supersample` does not apply.
-  Text names a font family for the viewer to resolve, matching whatever the
+Text names a font family for the viewer to resolve, matching whatever the window draw.
-  window drew.

-If the figure is already on screen, `savefig()` reuses that window's GL context
-rather than standing up its own, which is most of the cost of a save.
+If the figure window is already opened and resized, `savefig()` will still save the figure with width/height set in `Figure::create`, not the window size, it reuses that window's GL context rather than standing up its own, which is most of the cost of a save.

 ---

 ## The interactive window

 `fig->show()` opens a window with a Dear ImGui control panel.
-It always runs on
-its own thread.
+It always runs on its own thread.

 **Menus**